AHRC funding for UK / EU Arts and Humanities research students

 The DTP, a collaboration between Nottingham Trent University (NTU) and Nottingham, Birmingham, Birmingham City, Leicester and De Montfort universities, provides research candidates with cross-institutional mentoring, expert supervision, including cross-institutional supervision where appropriate, subject specific and generic training, and professional support in preparing for a career.

-NTU invite applications across the following research areas:
+NTU supervision is available across the following research areas:

 Arts and Humanities

 - English Studies

 - French Studies